boltops-tools/jack/docs/_docs/jack-get.md

 jack get hi-web-stag
 ```

-You should something similar to this:
+You should see something similar to this:

 <img src="/img/tutorials/jack-get.png" class="doc-photo" />